Skip to main content

 The first thing you see once culling is over is a Grid View of all your images, which lets you view multiple images at once and quickly make adjustments to Aftershoot's selection.

-Next to Advanced Filters, you'll find the Sort Photos feature, which lets you decide the order in which your images appear by File Name, Capture Time, and Duplicate Count, in ascending or descending order.
+Right above, you can hide these filters by clicking on the Filter icon.
+To the right of that, you'll find the Sort Photos feature, which lets you decide the order in which your images appear by File Name, Capture Time, and Duplicate Count, in ascending or descending order.

 Click on the image you wish to interact with to highlight it.
 Change or remove the Star or Color rating by clicking where they are displayed below the image.
-If an image has duplicates, circle through by clicking on the left and right arrows at the bottom of the image.

 To the right of the Loupe View icon is the Survey Mode icon.
 You can also enter Survey Mode by clicking on the N key shortcut.